-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Native Midgrasses (Group 1) Sub-dominant: Native Tallgrasses, Cool Season Grasses, Native Shortgrasses, Native Forbs/Legumes (Group 2-4) Other: Native Shrubs (Group 5) Additional: 13.
-Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Possible mortality only during prolonged drought.
-Less than 5%.
-14. .
-Average percent litter cover (%) and depth (in): Litter expected to be at 75% cover at average .25 inch depth.
-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): Annual production 2,500 lb/ac.
-Ranging from 1,500 to 3,500.
-16. Potential invasive (including noxious) species (native and non-native).
+- 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Possible mortality only during prolonged drought.
+Less than 5%. - 14.
+Average percent litter cover (%) and depth (in): Litter expected to be at 75% cover at average .25 inch depth. - Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): Annual production 3500 lb/acre.
+Ranging from 2500 -4500 lbs. - 16.
+Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Mesquite and Juniper(ashe juniper/eastern redcedar) most common invaders.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Juniper(ashe juniper/eastern redcedar) most common invader.
+Also greenbriar, poison ivy, and other woodies will increase without fire.

 17. Perennial plant reproductive capability: Plants should be capable of reproducing every year with exception of prolonged growing season drought.